 MCDB Data Request Application

 Please complete the application form below to request access to the Maryland Medical Claims Data Base (MCDB Standard Extract).
 Please use as much space as needed and respond completely to all items.
 The application may be returned if incomplete.
-Send the completed application to Leslie LaBrecque at: leslie.labrecque@maryland.gov
+Send the completed application to: mhcc.datarelease@maryland.gov

 There is a non-refundable application fee of $200.
 Please remit a check of $200 addressed to Brian Banschbach, Maryland Health Care Commission, 4160 Patterson Avenue, Baltimore, MD 21215.
 Please contact Brian Banschbach (brian.banschbach@maryland.gov) if an invoice is needed.